IngridFC/layout.agetic.ufms/_docs/lgpd/privacy-by-design.md

 ---
-title: Images
+title: Privacy by Design
-category: Media
+category: Introdução
-order: 1
+order: 3
 ---

 Share images with your friends!
 Send photos and pictures from your computer, phone or camera.